smallbutfine/NAM-Runner/README.md

 A Windows 10 batch file, that installs and runs the NAM model trainer (neural-amp-modeler) right into the GUI application.
 Fully automated.
 Custom one-time installation, no Conda required.
 Runs as a launcher afterwards.
 Portable install.
 New pyTorch.
 Enjoy!

 Usage:
-Double click "NAM-Runner.cmd".
+Double click "NAM-Runner.bat".
 That's it.

 Needs internet access and ~5.5GB of free drive space for the installed system.
 So it needs a few minutes more to install at the first run.